TheM1ddleM1n/WaddleClient/README.md

 ### 🎯 Permanent Target Crosshair

-Always-visible crosshair at the center of your screen.
-Automatically changes color to match your selected theme hue.
+Always-visible crosshair at the center of your screen that automatically changes color to match your theme.

 - **Style:** Target design with center dot and four directional lines
 - **Position:** Fixed at screen center (50%, 50%)
 - **Color:** Synced with theme hue slider (0-360°)
-- **Always On:** Persistent - no toggle needed, always active
+- **Always On:** Persistent - no toggle needed
-- **Replaces:** Hides default Miniblox crosshair
 - **Usage:** Improves aim precision and consistency

 ---